pmojumder/New1/README.md

-Try these short programs to get some firsthand experience with Python’s lists.
-You might want to create a new folder for each chapter’s exercises to keep them organized.
 3-1.
 Names: Store the names of a few of your friends in a list called names.
 Print each person’s name by accessing each element in the list, one at a time.
 3-2.
 Greetings: Start with the list you used in Exercise 3-1, but instead of just